WBNX-TV: Analog-to-digital conversion

-WBNX began digital broadcasts in April 2007 on UHF channel 30; due to Cleveland's proximity to the Canada–U.S. border, the station required approval from both the FCC and CRTC, a process that took over 3 1/2 years.
+WBNX began digital broadcasts in April 2007 on UHF channel 30; due to Cleveland's proximity to the Canada–United States border, the station required approval from both the FCC and CRTC, a process that took over 3 1/2 years.
 WBNX's analog signal was shut down on June 12, 2009, as part of the transition from analog to digital television; the station's digital signal remained on its pre-transition channel 30, using virtual channel 55.
 WBNX relocated its signal from channel 30 to channel 17 on August 2, 2019, as a result of the 2016 United States wireless spectrum auction.

+ATSC 3.0

+WBNX-TV's transmitter is located in Parma, Ohio.
+The station converted to the ATSC 3.0 (NextGen TV) standard on July 22, 2026, providing the main feeds of five TV stations in the format.
+It was originally supposed to launch on April 30, but was delayed to May 20 because the FCC did not approve WBNX's NextGen application in time.
+On May 26, 2026, six days after the launch was supposed to occur, it was delayed again to July 22 due to the same cause.
+Cleveland was the last remaining Top 25 designated market area to not have a television station broadcast in ATSC 3.0.